 Lisa A. Flores, Associate Professor of Communication & Associate Dean of Diversity, Equity, and Inclusion in the College of Media, Communication, & Information, University of Colorado, Boulder

 Lisa A. Flores is Associate Professor in the Department of Communication and Associate Dean of Diversity, Equity, and Inclusion in the College of Media, Communication, and Information at the University of Colorado.
 Her research and teaching interests lie in rhetoric, critical race studies, and gender/queer studies.
 She is the recipient of numerous awards, including the Douglas W. Ehninger Distinguished Rhetorical Scholar Award from the National Communication Association (NCA), as well as the Distinguished Scholar Award from both the Rhetorical & Communication Theory Division of NCA and the Critical & Cultural Studies Division of NCA.

 Isaac Hale, Lecturer of Political Science, University of California, Davis

+Dr. Isaac Hale is a Lecturer of Political Science at the University of California, Davis.
 Dr. Hale has published research on electoral systems, legislative representation, and the intersections of race & American politics.
 His graduate work, advised by Professors Matthew S. Shugart and James F. Adams, focused on how electoral systems shape electoral outcomes and candidate behavior in the US, the UK, and Chile.
 In addition, he is also involved in projects analyzing how racial attitudes affect voter behavior and legislative representation, particularly in recent U.S. elections.

 A Public Program of the National Communication Association.